kalebmes/auto-arborist-cleaned/README.md

 ## Experimental Results & Comparison
--  Similar to the original paper, we report the experimental results for ResNetIR-100 in this compilation, which includes all cities in Region Central, i.e., Sioux Falls, Calgary, Edmonton, Denver, and Boulder City.
+-  Similar to the original paper, we report the experimental results for ResNetIR-100 in this compilation, which includes only two cities in Region Central, i.e., Sioux Falls and Calgary.
--  Technical insights of our proposed model and additional empirical findings will be disclosed in our manuscript.
+-  **Our goal is to reproduce the experimental results with only single-view images provided, alongside our cleaned dataset.**
--
+-  Other technical insights of our proposed model and additional empirical findings will be disclosed in our manuscript.

 <span style="color:red">I will compile this section w/ our latest results.</span>

 ## Our Manuscript